Intertwining connectivities for vertex-minors and pivot-minors: Introduction

 \section{Introduction}

-Oum~\cite{Oum2005} proved a vertex-minor analog of Tutte's linking theorem on matroids~\cite{Tutte1965}.
+Oum~\cite{Oum2005} proved a vertex-minor analog of Tutte's Linking Theorem on matroids~\cite{Tutte1965}.
 Roughly speaking, the theorem of Oum says that for every pair of disjoint sets $Q$, $R$ of vertices of a graph $G$, there are at least two ways to reduce $G$ by a vertex-minor operation while keeping the `connectivity' between $Q$ and~$R$, where this connectivity will be defined using the rank function of matrices.
 We prove that if the graph is large, for any two pairs $(Q,R)$ and $(S,T)$ of disjoint sets of vertices, there exist two ways to reduce the graph by a vertex-minor operation while preserving the connectivity between $Q$ and $R$, and the connectivity between $S$ and $T$.

 To state the main theorem precisely, we introduce a few concepts.
 A graph is \emph{simple} if it has neither loops nor parallel edges.
 In this paper, all graphs are finite and simple.
-For a vertex $v$ of a graph~$G$, the \emph{local complementation} at $v$ is an operation that for each pair $x$, $y$ of distinct neighbors of $v$, an edge $xy$ is added if $x$ and $y$ are non-adjacent in $G$ and an edge $xy$ is removed otherwise.
+For a vertex $v$ of a graph~$G$, the \emph{local complementation} at $v$ is an operation that, for each pair $x$, $y$ of distinct neighbors of $v$, adds an edge $xy$ if $x$ and $y$ are non-adjacent in $G$ and removes an edge $xy$ otherwise.
 Let $G*v$ be the graph obtained from $G$ by applying the local complementation at $v$.
-A graph $H$ is a \emph{vertex-minor} of $G$ if it can be obtained by applying local complementations and deleting vertices.
+A graph $H$ is a \emph{vertex-minor} of $G$ if it can be obtained from $G$ by applying a sequence of local complementations and deletions of vertices.
 For an edge $uv$ of a graph $G$, let $G\wedge uv=G*u*v*u$.
+We remark that the pivoting operation is well defined since $G*u*v*u=G*v*u*v$.
 The operation obtaining $G\wedge uv$ from $G$ is called \emph{pivoting} $uv$.
-A graph $H$ is a \emph{pivot-minor} of $G$ if it can be obtained by applying a sequence of pivoting edges and deleting vertices.
+A graph $H$ is a \emph{pivot-minor} of $G$ if it can be obtained from $G$ by applying a sequence of pivoting edges and deleting vertices.